Searching for specific resources

 Images

-In its broadest sense, an image is a visual representation or likeness of a person or thing.
-Images can include paintings, photos, drawings, cartoons and illustrations, diagrams, graphs, computer graphics and plans.
+An image is a visual representation of a person, object, or idea.
+Images can include: paintings, photos, drawings, cartoons and illustrations, diagrams, graphs, computer graphics and plans.

 Ownership and use of images